 Jay W. Pscheidt, Extension Plant Pathologist

-translaminar properties meaning that they move into the
+translaminar properties meaning that it moves into the

-plant tissue but do not move with the transpiration
+plant tissue but does not move with the transpiration

 stream.
 Abound is best used as a protectant

 have shown that this product does not have after infection

 Rates should be kept high at 12 fl oz/A as stated on the

 the spring of 1998 using Abound at 15.4 fl oz/100 gal

 water.
 However, control has averaged only 62% when rates were